chef-boneyard/chef-dk/README.md

 ### `chef shell-init`
 `chef shell-init SHELL_NAME` emits shell commands that modify your environment to make ChefDK your primary ruby.
+It supports bash, zsh, fish and PowerShell (posh).
 For more information to help you decide if this is desirable and instructions, see "Using ChefDK as Your Primary Development Environment" below.

 ### `chef install`
 `chef install` reads a `Policyfile.rb` document, which contains a